Sorry for the long absence!!! We’ll make an effort to try and catch you up on some of our adventures over the past 9 months…

 Back in February, our good friend Ann was preparing to leave Gabon and wanted to do one more trip before she departed.
 A look on the map set the destination: Ivindo National Park.
 Ivindo is famous for its waterfalls and also appeared in the latest Tarzan movie.
 Little did we know that Ann’s reputation (always excitement when on a trip with Ann) would follow us….

 Teun, Andrea and our two friends, Ann and Aly, left Friday afternoon just after work and had to wait for the ferry at Mayumba.
-Ferry is a nice word for a little 2 car floating pontoon thrusted with a _IMG2066single 40hp outboard engine…slightly overconfident Teun quickly drove up the ramp of the ferry, but the rear right tire missed the narrow ramp and
+Ferry is a nice word for a little 2 car floating pontoon thrusted with a single 40hp outboard engine…slightly overconfident Teun quickly drove up the ramp of the ferry, but the rear right tire missed the narrow ramp and

 the car became stuck precariously on the ramp.
 Luckily, out of nowhere lots of people came help to get the car of the ramp and on the ferry….a great start….